Table of Content:

 What is Active Voice?

-In the active voice sentence structure, the subject performs the action.
+In the active voice sentence structure, the subject performs the task or action.
 In more generalized terms, the person or thing performing the action comes first in an active voice sentence.

 Here is an example for better understanding!